 Section 6.
 Educational Leave and Professional Improvement Leave.
-(USM Policy VII-7.12) Employees may be granted educational or professional leave for up to two years pursuant to USM Policy VII-7.12 Leave of Absence Without Pay, subject to all of the terms and conditions therein.
+(USM Policy VII-7.12) Employees may be granted educational or professional leave for up to two years pursuant to USM Policy VII-7.12 Leave of Absence Without Pay (Approved by Board of Regents, May 1, 1992; Amended October 9, 2015), subject to all of the terms and conditions therein.